-Few things on the planet are more beautiful or fascinating than flowers—with over 400,000 flowering plant species in the world, there is definitely something every one of us would fall in love with.
-Flowers have served numerous purposes over the millennia, from decorational purposes to medicinal ones, as well as many, many more.
+Few things on the planet are more beautiful or fascinating than flowers – and with over 400,000 flowering plant species in the world, there’s definitely something out there for everyone!

-In 17th century Holland, a house could be purchased for tulips, and flowers have also been an integral part of various religions and mythologies and their traditions and rituals.
-Could you even imagine a wedding reception without the bouquet toss?
-Would there be any Christmas without poinsettias?
-What would poets and painters do without the flowers that have inspired them to create countless works of art?
-From the simple daisy to the elegant rose, and from the colorful wildflowers dotting hillsides to the elaborate and vibrant flowers of southeastern Asia, flowers have more than deserved their own day though for their contributions to art, culture, and life.
+From the simple daisy to the elegant rose, from the colorful wildflowers dotting hillsides to the elaborate and vibrant blooms of southeastern Asia, flowers have more than deserved their own day of celebration for their contributions to nature, culture, and life.

 History of Plant a Flower Day

-Flowers have likely been around for nearly as long as the planet itself, with new and fascinating species springing up all over the place of the last few billion years, give or take.
-Flower arrangements, however, or the art of using flowers as a decoration, date back to Ancient Egyptian times.
-As early as 2,500 BC, Egyptians were using flowers to adorn tables and great halls, as well as show respect to both the living and the dead.
-Different flowers also carried different symbolic meanings—lotus flowers and water lilies, for example, were believed to be among the goddess’ favorites, and many different kinds of flowers were also uncovered in tombs of pharaohs, high priests and other wealthy citizens.
-Later, both the Ancient Greeks and Romans continued to use flowers for these same purposes, and also began to use some of them as herbs.
-In China flower arrangements became popular in the 3rd century BC, where they played important roles in religious practices and traditional medicine.
+As early as 2,500 BC, the Ancient Egyptians were using flowers to adorn tables and great halls, as well as show respect to both the living and the dead, with the remains of many kinds of flowers uncovered in the tombs of pharaohs, high priests and other wealthy citizens.
+Later, both the Ancient Greeks and Romans continued to use flowers for these same purposes and also began to use some of them as herbs.
+This tradition continues today through herbal teas, medicines and spices.

 How to celebrate Plant a Flower Day